-An irresponsible payment behaviour, high credit utilisation ratio and outstanding debt all contribute to a low CIBIL score.
+An irresponsible payment behaviour, high credit utilization ratio and outstanding debt all contribute to a low CIBIL score.
 Many factors affect your CIBIL score; the most important of them being the track record of your past payments.
-If you have existing debts and have made delays in payments, your CIBIL score is negatively affected.
+If you have existing debts and have made delays in payments, your CIBIL score is negatively affected, which in turn makes it difficult for you to get a personal loan with low CIBIL score.
 Multiple write offs and settlements of loan also adversely affect your CIBIL score.
 Apart from all this, banks also consider a ratio of your income against any existing loans.
 The higher this ratio, the better are your chances of getting a personal loan.

 How to get a personal loan with a low CIBIL Score?